-NOTICE IS HEREBY GIVEN that the annual general and special meeting of shareholders of Minco Gold Corporation (the "Corporation") will be held at Suite 2772, 1055 West Georgia Street, Vancouver, British Columbia, Canada, on Thursday, June 27, 2013, at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual general meeting of shareholders of Minco Gold Corporation (the "Corporation") will be held at Suite 2772, 1055 West Georgia Street, Vancouver, British Columbia, Canada, on Thursday, June 26, 2014, at 10:00 a.m.
 (Vancouver time) (the "Meeting"), for the following purposes:

-- 1. to receive the financial statements of the Corporation for the financial year ended December 31, 2012, together with the report of the auditors thereon; - 2. to elect directors of the Corporation for the ensuing year; - 3. to appoint the auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; - 4. to consider and approve an ordinary resolution authorizing and approving all unallocated options and other entitlements issuable pursuant to the Corporation's Incentive Stock Option Plan; and - 5. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
+- 1. to receive the financial statements of the Corporation for the financial year ended December 31, 2013, together with the report of the auditors thereon; - 2. to elect directors of the Corporation for the ensuing year; - 3. to appoint the auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; and - 4. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.